OtherMythos/avDocumentation/index.rst

 ===================================================

 Welcome to the documentation for the AV Engine.
-Feel free to look around!
-It's all very exciting.

 The AV engine is a game engine written in C++ that I've been writing in my free time, as part of a larger project.
-The eventual goal and purpose of the engine is to support an as of yet unrealeased game.
+The eventual goal and purpose of the engine is to support an as of yet unreleased game.
 This documentation aims to serve as a means for me to document how everything works and fits together, as well as how to use the functions of the engine itself.

+Features of the engine include:
+ - Implementation of a streamable open world
+ - Real-time physics
+ - A heavy focus on scripting and data driven content
+ - Abstraction of platform specifics
+ - An Entity Component System
+ - Support for serialisation
+ - A powerful dialog system

+As well as this I've tried to architect the engine as cleanly as possible, both as a learning experience and to increase its future maintainability.
+The engine tries to be as data driven as it can, while still trying to be as optimised as possible.

-The engine is intended to support a game with features such as:
+The engine is intended to support a game with the following features:
  - 3D graphics
  - A streamable open world
  - Explorative style RPG